-Sixty-five percent of American households cannot afford a median-priced new home.
-The gap between what builders charge and what families earn has widened to its worst ratio since records began in the early 1970s, with the typical house now costing more than five times the median household income.
-Meanwhile, the country is short over four million homes and falling further behind each year.
+Sixty-five percent of American households can't afford a median-priced new home, with the typical house costing more than five times median household income—the worst gap since the early 1970s.
+The country is short four million homes and falling further behind each year.

-A cluster of startups is betting that the problem is not just supply—it is the way homes get built.
-Geoship, a company developing factory-manufactured geodesic dome homes from bioceramic composites, is the latest entrant in a growing field that includes ICON's 3D-printed concrete neighborhoods in Texas, Alquist 3D's affordable printed homes in rural Virginia, and a surge in cross-laminated timber construction.
-Each approach attacks the same bottleneck: conventional stick-built construction is slow, labor-intensive, and increasingly expensive, with skilled tradespeople retiring four times faster than new workers enter the field.
+Startups are betting the bottleneck is construction methods, not supply.
+Geoship, developing factory-made geodesic domes from bioceramic composites, is the latest entrant in a growing field that includes ICON's 3D-printed concrete neighborhoods in Texas, Alquist 3D's printed homes in rural Virginia, and cross-laminated timber construction.
+Each approach targets stick-built construction's main problems: it's slow, labor-intensive, and increasingly expensive, with skilled workers retiring four times faster than new ones enter.

 Why it matters